 Episode 4: A Global Anti-Corruption Community as the Antidote to the Disease?

-While corruption practices involve individuals, partnerships and associations, ultimately corrupt practices are committed by human beings.
-There is more evidence today to categorize corrupt practices and many countries have taken the bold step to criminalize various forms of corruption in their respective legislation, such as: bribes, conflict of interests, influence peddling, improper use of information, mismanagement of public funds, tax fraud, illegal exaction, and unlawful appointments.
-Moreover, Chapter III of the United Nations Convention against Corruption encourages signatory countries to “adopt such legislative and other measures as may be necessary to establish as criminal offences, when committed intentionally.”
+While corruption practices involve individuals, partnerships, and associations, ultimately corrupt practices are committed by human beings.
+There is more evidence today to categorize corrupt practices and many countries have taken the bold step to criminalize various forms of corruption in their respective legislation, such as bribes, conflict of interests, influence peddling, improper use of information, mismanagement of public funds, tax fraud, illegal exaction, and unlawful appointments.
+Moreover, Chapter III of the United Nations Convention against Corruption encourages signatory countries to “adopt such legislative and other measures as may be necessary to establish as criminal offenses, when committed intentionally.”

-At the micro level, we know corrupt practices are not like natural disasters that are caused by natural forces.
+At the micro-level, we know corrupt practices are not like natural disasters that are caused by natural forces.
 Rather, corrupt practices are carried out by people, whether they are presidents, prime ministers, legislators, cabinet ministers, public officials, members of anti-corruption organizations, representatives of international, regional and private organizations, or citizens.
-This is reflected in every day corruption, which involves mid and lower level public officials who demand “speed money or other type of currency” to issue licenses or official documents (passports, drivers licenses), for example, or to allow access to schools, hospitals or public utilities.
+This is reflected in everyday corruption, which involves mid and lower-level public officials who demand “speed money or other types of currency” to issue licenses or official documents (passports, driver licenses), for example, or to allow access to schools, hospitals or public utilities.
 This practice tends to affect the daily lives of a very large number of people, and more so the most vulnerable, normalizing a behavior that is justified by greed and need; the public servant’s greed to profit, and the victim’s need to receive and/or get access to the service.
 But there are other contributing factors as well.
-One is underfunded public services, and another one is weak management of the service delivery itself.
-Both sustain an atmosphere where corrupt practice may flourish.
+One is underfunded public services, and another one is the weak management of the service delivery itself.
+Both sustain an atmosphere where corrupt practices may flourish.